 - It is TRUE that the shattering of the bridge occurred precisely 1266 years ago (plus one day minus five hours).

-The falsehood of an intact bridge that can be found further on is successfully packaged as truth, by being sandwiched between the truthful statements on either side of it.
+The falsehood of an intact bridge that the travelers will access further on is successfully packaged as truth, by being sandwiched between the truthful statements on either side of it.

-In verses 115-26 Malacoda orders his troops to set out on a reconnaissance mission to check on sinners who have exited the pitch and simultaneously to accompany the travelers to the next bridge.
+In verses 115-26 Malacoda orders his troop to set out on a reconnaissance mission; they are to check on sinners who have exited the pitch and simultaneously to accompany the travelers to the next bridge.
 He concludes with a clear signal that the travelers are fair game, for they are to be kept safe until they arrive at the next intact crossing-point: “costor sian salvi infino a l’altro scheggio / che tutto intero va sovra le tane” (keep these two safe and sound till the next ridge / that rises without break across the dens [Inf.
 21.125-26]).

-However, there is no bridge that crosses over the next bolgia intact—“tutto intero” (Inf.
-21.126)—since all the bridges over the sixth bolgia were shattered at the same time.
+However, there is no bridge that crosses over the next bolgia intact — “tutto intero” (all whole [Inf.
+21.126]) — since all the bridges over the sixth bolgia were shattered at the same time.
 Hence Malacoda’s instruction to his fellow-devils to guide Dante and Virgilio and to keep them safe until (“infino a”) they reach the next intact bridge is a covert instruction to attack them.
 Malacoda’s safe-passage is a fraud.

-The devil thus embeds his lie about the bridges over the sixth bolgia of Malebolge into his truthful account of the earthquake that accompanied the Crucifixion.
+The devil embeds his lie about the bridges over the sixth bolgia of Malebolge into his truthful account of the earthquake that accompanied the Crucifixion.
 The larger truth to which he attaches his falsehood makes his lie compelling and assures the success of his deceit.
-Malacoda’s account is so truthful, so “historical,” that he dates Dante’s journey by telling us the precise number of years that have passed since Christ harrowed Hell and the infernal “ruine” were first formed (for the ruine, see Inferno 12):
+Malacoda’s account is so truthful, so “historical,” that he dates Dante’s journey by telling us the precise number of years that have passed since Christ harrowed Hell and so caused the infernal “ruine” to be formed (for the ruine, see Inferno 12):

 Ier, più oltre cinqu’ore che quest’otta, mille dugento con sessanta sei anni compié che qui la via fu rotta.
 (Inf.
 21.112-114)